Money Management

 Find Ways to Earn Extra Money

-You can increase the amount of money that pay for your debts each month and get out of debt faster by earning extra money.
+You can increase the amount of money that you pay toward your debts each month and get out of debt faster by earning extra money.
 There are a number of ways that you can bring in extra money each month.
 For example, you can ask your boss if you can work overtime a few days each week.
 You can also get a part-time job if you have extra time.

 Talk to a Credit Counselor

 There is nothing wrong with turning to a professional if you are feeling overwhelmed with your debt.
 Credit counseling may be what you need in order to get your finances on track.
 There are several ways that a credit counselor can help you.
 For example, if you need help with developing and managing a budget, then a credit counselor can help you with that.
+Nonprofit agencies affiliated with the National Foundation for Credit Counseling (NFCC) or the Financial Counseling Association of America (FCAA) are widely regarded as trustworthy starting points.

 Lower Your Monthly Bills